-Yes, you can change your physical health and dental health plans.
+Yes, you can change your medical health and dental health plans.
 Members can change their plan coverage one time annually.
-Contact Health Share Customer Service by email or phone: firstname.lastname@example.org or 503-416-8090.
+Contact Health Share Customer Service by email or phone: email@example.com or 503-416-8090.

 Yes.
-When you become a Health Share member, your physical health plan will assign you a primary care provider (PCP)—that’s your main doctor.
+When you become a Health Share member, your medical health plan will assign you a primary care provider (PCP)—that’s your main doctor.
 This could be a clinic, doctor, nurse practitioner, or a physician’s assistant.
-You can change your PCP at any time by calling the physical health plan listed on your Health Share ID Card.
+You can change your PCP at any time by calling the medical health plan listed on your Health Share ID Card.
 All providers are listed online.

 You can also choose dentists, therapists and more from your dental and mental health plans.
 All providers are listed online, or you can call your dental plan or mental health plan listed on your Health Share ID card, and they’ll help you find the support you need.

 Health Share can only accept updated member contact information from the Oregon Health Authority.
 Visit the Oregon Eligibility Portal (ONE) or call Oregon Health Plan (OHP) Customer Service at 800-699-9075 to update your address or other contact information.
 OHP call wait times can be high, so the portal is recommended.

-If you are a new member with Health Share and you need to get prescriptions filled right away, please contact the physical health plan listed on your Health Share ID Card.
+If you are a new member with Health Share and you need to get prescriptions filled right away, please contact the medical health plan listed on your Health Share ID Card.
 They will tell you what pharmacies you can use to fill your prescriptions.

 To make an appointment for mental health services, call the mental health plan listed on your Member ID card.
 Tell them what kind of service you’re looking for and they will help you find a provider.
 You can also view a list of providers online and, for outpatient services such as therapy, contact them directly.